clirdlf/ndsa.org/conference/digital-preservation-2021.md

 The NDSA Digital Preservation conference is the annual meeting of the NDSA and helps chart future directions for both the NDSA and the greater digital stewardship field.
 It is a crucial venue for intellectual exchange, community building, development of good practices, and agenda-setting in the digital stewardship field. **Digital Preservation 2021: Embracing Digitality (#DigiPres21) was held online on Thursday, November 4 2021** on World Digital Preservation Day and in concert with the [Council on Library and Information Resources (CLIR)](https://www.clir.org/) events [DLF Forum](https://forum2021.diglib.org/) (November 1-3) and [Learn@DLF](https://forum2021.diglib.org/learndlf/) (November 8-10)

 ## Conference Program and Proceedings
-Held online November 4, 2021, the slide decks of the presentations for Digital Preservation 2021: Embracing Digitality are available, and recordings will be forthcoming.
+Held online November 4, 2021, the slide decks and recordings of the presentations for Digital Preservation 2021: Embracing Digitality are available.
 - Slide decks are available on the [Open Science Framework (OSF)](https://osf.io/meetings/ndsa2021)
-- Recordings will be posted on the [NDSA YouTube Channel](https://www.youtube.com/channel/UC3WdMHeOtusuNiYrOrM5USA/videos) by early 2022
+- A playlist of the conference recordings are available on the  [NDSA YouTube Channel](https://www.youtube.com/watch?v=9ltmUTGAfp4&list=PLbrnSo90UuHgN3xkHMDSdU7NzxdvgwPHY).
 - We are so grateful to our [2021 CLIR events sponsors](https://forum2021.diglib.org/sponsorship-opportunities/sponsors/)!

 <img alt="NDSA 2021 Collaborative Banner" width='750' height='420' src='{{ "/images/conferences/NDSA-2021-CollaborativeBanner.png" }}'>